mhostetter/galois/docs/basic-usage/element-representation.rst

 Polynomial representation
 -------------------------

-The polynomial display mode displays all finite field elements as polynomials over their prime subfield with degree less than :math:`m`.
+The polynomial representation displays all finite field elements as polynomials over their prime subfield with degree less than :math:`m`.

-In prime fields, :math:`m = 1` and, therefore, the polynomial representation is equivalent to the integer representation because the polynomials all have degree 0.
+In prime fields :math:`m = 1`, therefore the polynomial representation is equivalent to the integer representation because the polynomials all have degree 0.

 .. ipython:: python

-    GF = galois.GF(31, display="poly")
+    GF = galois.GF(31, repr="poly")
     GF(11)

 In extension fields, the polynomial representation displays the elements naturally as polynomials over their prime subfield.